-What are the lint rule differences between all these packages?
-That is a very good question.
-I guess I saved the most interesting part for last.
-I was very curious about this as well, so I went through all the lint settings for the following lint packages and setups:
+What are the linting rule differences between all these packages?
+That is a good question.
+I guess I saved the most interesting part in this blog for last.
+I was curious about this as well, so I went through all the lint settings for the following lint packages and setups:

-The “previous” values refer to the number of enabled lint rules in comparison table version 1.4.0 from September 10, 2021, and “used now” to the latest lint rules in comparison table, version 1.5.0 updated November 23, 2021.
+The start point values refer to the number of enabled lint rules in comparison table version 1.4.0 from September 10, 2021, and rules used now in the latest linting rules comparison table, which is version 2.1.0, updated Oct 7, 2022.

 Here is the full comparison in a Google Sheet, enjoy!

-PS.
-I may have made some mistakes in the review of the settings, if you notice any, please let me know, and I will update it.
+I may have made some mistakes in the review of the settings if you notice any, please let me know, and I will update it.
 You can find me on Twitter

 If you want to go even deeper into Dart code analysis, I recommend taking a look at Dart Code Metrics.
 A static analysis tool that helps you analyze and improve your Dart code quality.
 It collects analytical data on the code through calculating code metrics with configurable thresholds and provides additional rules for the Dart analyzer.